curro1/Skyblock/README.md

 How to install Skyblock client

-1: Download it and open it with winrar
+1:  Click in the FPF CLIENT and then  Download it and open it with winrar

 2: Copy the folder and paste that folder in %appdata%  .Minecraft inside version's folder